Modeling and forecasting subnational age distribution of death counts: Subnational age distribution of death in Japan

-We study Japanese lifetable death counts from 1975 to 2022, obtained from the \cite{JMD24}.
-We consider ages from 0 to 110 in single years of age.
-Figure~\ref{fig:1} shows rainbow plots of the female and male age-specific life-table death counts in Japan from 1975 to 2022.
-The time ordering of the curves follows the color order of a rainbow, where curves from the distant past are shown in red and the more recent curves are shown in violet.
-The figures show typical mortality curves for a developed country, with a decreasing trend in infant death counts.
-A typical negatively skewed distribution for the life-table death counts is apparent where the peaks shift to higher ages for both females and males.
-This shift is a main source of longevity risk, which is a major issue for insurers and pension funds, especially in the selling and risk management of annuity products \citep[see][for a discussion]{DDG07}.
-Moreover, the spread of the distribution indicates lifespan variability.
-A decrease in variability over time can be observed directly and can be measured by the Gini coefficient \citep[]{WH99, DCH+17}.
+Figure~\ref{fig:1} shows rainbow plots of the female and male age-specific life-table death counts in Japan from 1975 to 2023.
+The time ordering of the curves follows the color order of a rainbow, where curves from the distant past are shown in red, and the more recent curves are shown in violet.
+The figures show typical mortality curves for a developed country, with a declining trend in infant mortality.
+A typical negatively skewed distribution of life-table death counts is apparent, with the peaks shifting to higher ages for both females and males.
+This shift highlights the importance of accurate mortality forecasting for managing longevity risk, a core concern for the risk management of annuity products \citep[see][for a discussion]{DDG07}.
+In addition, the spread of the distribution indicates the variability in lifespan.
+A decrease in variability over time can be directly observed and quantified using the Gini coefficient \citep[]{WH99, DCH+17}.